justb4/alpumapa.xyz/docs/src/index.md

 - Extracting data from OpenStreetMap using the OverPass (Turbo) API
 - Extracting data from OpenStreetMap in QGIS
-- Introduction to the JOSM Editor
+- Introduction to the ID and JOSM Editors
 - Quality assurance using tools like [Osmose](https://wiki.openstreetmap.org/wiki/Osmose)
 - Specific to the Netherlands: importing BAG and other foundational registrations into OSM